 Put simply, the large number of potential pitches may justify the cost of the patent application.
 Patent pendency allows you to pitch your idea without having to go through the trouble of securing confidentiality agreements from everyone and keeping track all of those agreements.

 If you are willing to start your own business regardless of whether you secure an investor or business partner, then why not just incur the cost to prepare the patent application.
 While you might argue against paying for the patent preparation cost, having patent pendency before you pitch makes clear which ideas are yours.
 Without patent pendency, who owns what part of the invention is up for dispute.
 With patent pendency, this is all cleared up because the information contained in the patent application is clearly belongs to you.

 Related article: Make sure that you own the invention rights

 II.
-Independent contractor agreements for working with manufacturers, engineers and designers
+Independent contractor agreements

 An independent contractor agreement specifies the assignment of invention rights from the independent contractor to the invention.
 In this regard, this is a crucial type of agreement among the various intellectual property agreements that inventors need to utilize when hiring an independent contractor.

 For anyone that will be creating drawings, artwork, engineering designs for you, they need to sign an independent contractor’s agreement.
 In the agreement, they promise to assign to you any inventions and/or copyrights that they create based on the work that you are paying them to do.
 This group of people and companies can include manufacturers, engineers and designers.
 They should be treated differently than investors and future business partners.
 These are people that you will be paying for their creative services.
 In this regard, you have the right to ask for certain things in return, namely, an invention and copyright assignment agreement.